 Luckily for those with limited budgets, there is no shortage of LeBron’s rookie cards and if you simply want a few from any portion of his career, there are plenty of low priced options.
 They may not be as popular as the “investment grade” or serial-numbered autograph cards, but they’re worth owning and many aren’t all that plentiful nowadays since collectors around the world have started squirreling them away.

-Bazooka, Bowman Chrome, Upper Deck Victory…there is no shortage of different options.
+Bazooka, Bowman Chrome, Upper Deck Victory…there is no shortage of different choices.

 How Many LeBron James Rookie Cards Are There?